browserengineering/book/book/scheduling.md

 thread every time we create a tab.
 These two threads will need to communicate to handle events and draw to the screen.

-When the browser thread needs to communicate with the main thread (to inform it of events), it'll place tasks on the main thread's `TaskRunner`.
-In the other direction, the main thread will need to communicate with the browser thread to request animation frames and to send it a display list to raster and draw.
-The main thread will do that via two methods on `browser`: `set_needs_animation_frame` to request an animation frame and `commit` to send it a display list.
+When the browser thread needs to communicate with the main thread, to inform it of events, it'll place tasks on the main thread's `TaskRunner`.
+The main thread will need to communicate with the browser thread to request animation frames and to send it a display list to raster and draw, and the main thread will do that via two methods on `browser`: `set_needs_animation_frame` to request an animation frame and `commit` to send it a display list.

 The overall control flow for rendering a frame will therefore be: